High-Precision Frequency-Controlled Optical Phase Shifter with Acousto Optic Devices

 The unwanted fiber fluctuations can be reduced by noting that the main contribution presented in Eq.~\ref{eq:PhaseFluctuations1} comes from the term with $\fL$, which is more than six orders of magnitude larger than $\fS$.
 Therefore, a straightforward solution to mitigate their effects is to couple both arms of the interferometer into the same fiber and separate them at the output.
 This results in a strong suppression since, instead of behaving according to Eq.~\ref{eq:PhaseFluctuations1}, the terms with $\fL$ cancel out and the phase fluctuation due to variations in fiber length or refractive index is given by

 Intuitively, if the two arms of the interferometer traverse identical paths, they are subject to the same fluctuations, thus maintaining a constant relative phase difference.

 This reasoning motivates the interferometer proposed in Fig.~\ref{fig:setup}, both arms are folded on top of each other with opposite polarization and coupled into a \SI{10}{\meter} long polarization-maintaining optical fiber.
-The frequency of one arm is shifted by $\fS=2\fAOM$ using an AOM in a double-pass configuration, with $\fAOM$ the AOM frequency, allowing us to scan $\fS$ while maintaining the fiber coupling.
+The frequency of one arm is shifted by $\fS=2\fAOM$ using an AOM in a double-pass configuration \cite{Donley2005}, with $\fAOM$ the AOM frequency, allowing us to scan $\fS$ while maintaining the fiber coupling.
 A second AOM in a double-pass configuration subtracts the frequency shift of $\fS$.
-Finally, we clean the mode of the frequency-shifted beam with a mode filter (MF) consisting of a single mode fiber before interfering it.
+Finally, we clean the mode of the frequency-shifted beam with a mode filter (MF) consisting of a single-mode optical fiber before making it interfere.

 We can estimate the frequency change required to produce phase shift of $\Delta\phi=2\pi$ in this setup.
 An important difference between the ideal setup of Fig.~\ref{fig:mach-zehnder} and the actual experimental setup from Fig.~\ref{fig:setup} is that as we are using the AOMs in a double-pass configuration the frequency shifted beam travels some distance with an added frequency $\fAOM$ and other distance with $2\fAOM$.
 Measuring all the optical paths to determine $L$ we estimate that $\Delta\fAOM \approx \SI{9.24}{\mega\hertz}$ for a $2\pi$ phase shift.
 However, this calculation only accounts for the phase shift due to the distance propagated with different frequency and to have a quantitative agreement with the measured phase shift also $\delta\phiXT$ and $\Delta\phiTh$ should be accounted for.